What basic rights do people have if ICE stops them? A lawyer explains

 "Ultimately, at the end of the day, if they have a valid judicial arrest warrant, they do have the right to detain you," Wala said.
 "But one question you can always ask is, 'Am I being detained?'"

-Wala says agents do have to answer if they are lawfully detaining and bringing someone into custody.
+Wala says agents do have to answer whether they are lawfully detaining and bringing someone into custody.

 Rules vary by immigration or legal status.

-Different rules do apply, Wala says, depending on whether someone is a U.S. citizen, a green card holder, visa holder or doesn't have legal status.
+Different rules do apply, Wala says, depending on whether someone is a U.S. citizen, a green-card holder, a visa holder or a person who doesn't have legal status.

 This digital article was edited by Treye Green.
 The radio version was edited by Lisa Thomson and produced by Nia Dumas.